sap-tutorials/How-Tos/tutorials/2016/10/spring-boot-getting-started/spring-boot-getting-started.md

     `mvn spring-boot:run`

-    In order to build a `WAR` file to be deployed to SAP HANA Cloud Platform run the following command:
+    In order to build a `WAR` file to be deployed to SAP Cloud Platform run the following command:

     `mvn clean package`